ywang7-vivian/mis3640_project/README.md

 💬 You can find a short introduction of our website [here](https://sites.google.com/babson.edu/mis3640-findyourrestaurant).

-⭐ To run code, you can open the command prompt and run flask or just open the [website](https://mis3640-random-restaurant.herokuapp.com/).
+⭐ To run code, you can open the command prompt and run flask (see the [documentation](_build/markdown/modules.md))or just open the [website](https://mis3640-random-restaurant.herokuapp.com/).